zhangqianhui/CnnForAndroid/README.md

 1.What is Vehicle Recognition?

- this project classify Car according to Car logo.Now  the lasting Version just distinguish VM car from other.
+ this project classify car according to car logo.Now  the lasting Version just distinguish VM car from other.
- In the future I will add more category。

 2.Where from Training Data ?